Kevin03YZFR1/voxtral_wyoming/README.md

 2. Check firewall settings (port 10300 must be accessible)
 3. Verify network connectivity between Home Assistant and the server
 4. Check server logs for connection attempts

+## Performance
+I haven't done extensive performance tests yet, but on my RTX 3090 most STT requests are handled in less than a second while using ~18GB VRAM.

+## Online Alternative
+If you do not want to host Voxtral on your own, but rather use Mistral's online API, [ha-openai-whisper-stt-api is a nice HA addon provided by fabio-garavini](https://github.com/fabio-garavini/ha-openai-whisper-stt-api).

 ## Contributing